WELCOME TO THE MARITIME CYBERSECURITY CENTER

 90% of trade is by water

-95% of internet traffic is transmitted under water
+Nearly 100% of transoceanic data traffic is transmitted under water through undersea cables

 The pressing need exists to organize and arm ourselves with the collective knowledge and awareness to anticipate, detect and respond to cyber threats.
 Collaboration, common understanding and awareness, and effective joint response are key to security, safety and smooth operations.